Why We Created The Aging Framework

 These responses made no sense to us.
 A few seniors, those we ultimately called Super Agers, gave us the answers that make up the CarePlanIt framework.
 But the rest gave the answers above.

-Carmen and I decided to check our question with another group.
+Carmen and I decided to check our questions with another group.
 We asked some nine-year-old kids, “What are your responsibilities?”
 They said things related to the following.

 - “I have to go to school”